 Our Need for Meaning

 Abraham Maslow called it self-actualization, religion says it is service, Buddha said it is the Here-and-Now, existentialism said there is no meaning except what we make of it, Wall Street says it is the all-mighty dollar, and Shakespeare wrote prolifically about it.
 Meaning is many things to many people, but for everybody it is something we strive for.
-Why do we search for meaning?
+Why do we search for it?
 What created this innate drive in all of us?
 There is no one answer to this question.
 Hopefully this article will generate more questions than answers.

-Evolutionary: Evolutionary scientists pay special attention to lineage and mastery of our environment.
+Evolutionary scientists pay special attention to lineage and mastery of our environment.
 They say meaning is about creating something that will last such as a legacy, an enduring community, or having children.
-They go on further to say that meaning comes from increasing the complexity of our world.
+They go on further to say that it comes from increasing the complexity of our world.
 This is done through education, developing our community, and raising children.

 These are a few theories that teach us about the meaning of our lives.
 This is not a complete list, as there are many theories and ideas.
 So which is the correct theory?
 Well, they all are.
 No one of these theories overlaps or contradicts another.
-Instead, each provides a different angle to examine life and to understand and learn about our meaning.
+Instead, each provides a different way to examine life and to understand and learn about our meaning.

 For more information consider reading